jhuapl-boss/intern/README.md

 an interface to the Boss API, and in the future may provide interfaces to other neuroscience databases.

-intern is derived from [NeuroData's](http://neurodata.io) ndio package:
+intern is inspired by the [NeuroData](http://neurodata.io) ndio package:

 [https://github.com/neurodata/ndio](https://github.com/neurodata/ndio)